 To the extent permitted by applicable law, the categories and types of personal data collected directly from you may include, without limitation:

-- Contact information, including identifiers: Information used to communicate with you, such as first and last name, title, company name, email address, telephone number, and postal address;
+- Contact information, including identifiers: Information used to communicate with you and verify your identity, such as first and last name, title, company name, email address, telephone number, and postal address;

 - Account and commercial information: Information that Red Hat maintains in association with your account, such as your account number, username/user ID, password, payment information, purchase records, information about your use of the product or service, information about your registration or participation in a class, exam, certification, training, webcast or other event, your preferred language and other preferences, credit and billing status and support inquiries;